alexharri/website/posts/icelandic-name-declension-trie.md

   ]}
 />

 Merging sibling leaf nodes with common values almost cuts the number of leaf nodes in half!
 Since we're only touching the leaf nodes, the number of non-leaf nodes stays the same.
-Lookup depth is also not effected.
+Lookup depth is also not affected.

 One interesting statistic is how many names in the original input data each leaf node now represents.
-Here are the top 50 leaf nodes by the number of names it represents:
+Here are the top 50 leaf nodes by the number of names they represent:

 <BarChart data="leaf-key-count" width={540} minWidth={400} height={1000} minHeight={300} horizontal />